nuejs/nue/packages/nuejs.org/blog/tailwind-misinformation-engine/index.md

 ## I love ❤️ CSS

 I started web development at the age of a `<blink>` tag and CSS has always been my favorite part of the web development stack.
 I'm particularly fascinated about the crossing between design and [front-of-the frontend](//bradfrost.com/blog/post/front-of-the-front-end-and-back-of-the-front-end-web-development/).

 When Microsoft released [Internet Explorer 4.0](//en.wikipedia.org/wiki/Internet_Explorer_4) with solid support for both external stylesheets and DHTML, It nailed me to the separation of concerns pattern.
-I see it as the most important component for software scalability and it's particularly important with HTML and CSS.
+I see it as the most important component for software scalability, and it's particularly important with HTML and CSS.
 The way of organizing design has been around for centuries: There are element types and contexts.
 The nuanced relationship between [form and function](//en.wikipedia.org/wiki/Form_follows_function).
 CSS is the missing tool to bring foundational design-thinking to frontend development.

 Fast-forward to this date, and the solid foundation has almost disappeared.
 Styling is inlined and CSS is written with JavaScript.
 There are no element types, nor contexts.
 Styling is flat and not cascading.
 Global is feared instead of used.